PalittleStudios/Xyphos/README.md

 # Xyphos - Xalpha 0.2.2

-A Hand-Crafted x86 Assembly Boot Animation With Shimmer Effects.
-By A 10 Year Old Windows Only.
+An OS That Has Been Created In Assembly By A 10 Year Old.
+Windows Only.
 (Could Change The Functions For Printing, Sleeping, And Putting Terminal Commands)

 **Build commands:**